normen/obs-mcu/README.md

 Theres basically two runloops, one for the connection to the MCU and one for the connection to OBS.
 The latter is handling most of the logic while the MCU loop is basically just translating and trying to keep the amount of data being sent via MIDI low.
 They communicate through two channels via Message structs and keep draining each others messages while communicating with the MCU respectively OBS.

-Having just two runloops instead of a heap of go routines makes it easy to track the control flow logic so theres no need for excessive locking and backckecking.
+Having just two runloops instead of a heap of go routines makes it easy to track the control flow logic so theres no need for excessive locking and backchecking.

 ### Thanks